A LIFE BEHIND MIGUEL'S PIZZA

 At night, the climbers return to Miguel’s with empty stomachs.
 After downing a pizza (or two), many hang out in the pavilion or basement.
 This is where you will play cards, meet other climbers, and share stories of the day’s climbs.
 Some campers are visiting for the weekend, and others have called the place home for months.

 Sounds like a dream.
 Wake up, eat a breakfast burrito, go climbing, play some cards, and wait to do it all again tomorrow.
 I think I’m convinced to spend a couple weeks out there this spring.

-Miguel’s does have complementary Wi-Fi, which is most helpful to keep track of the weather.
+Miguel’s does have complimentary Wi-Fi, which is most helpful to keep track of the weather.
 Our last night the tent got flooded around 2am, along with the sleeping bags, blankets, and layers of clothing.
 If we’d had known, we would have packed a second (more waterproof) tent to set up instead.
 Oops.

 But attempting to sleep in a car that smelled like a men’s locker room was a blast.

-And for those misty days if you’re not crazy about overhang, the rock will be too wet to climb.
+And for those misty days, if you’re not crazy about overhang, the rock will be too wet to climb.
 Luckily there are also hiking routes to keep you busy for days.
-The Natural Bridge (one of the biggest in the world) is 3 miles from the shop, and is a must-see.
+The Natural Bridge (one of the biggest in the world) is 3 miles from the shop and is a must-see.
 A hike to the top is a common route (you may just run into someone you know, like fellow blogger Adventure Mom).
 Continuing down the trail the crowds will dwindle, and if you make your way to Lovers Leap Lookout, chances are you’ll be completely alone.

 And hell, if you have $300 in your pocket, you could easily live there for a couple months. $60/month for camping?
 Count me in.